 When leaving the house is too much of a challenge (and sometimes it just is), switch on the computer.
-Brain-training games that test reasoning and memory skills could have significant benefits for older people , and your kids are sure to love helping with answers.
+Brain-training games that test reasoning and memory skills could have significant benefits for older people1, and your kids are sure to love helping with answers.

 Coping with this challenge: Understand the signs

-There are 850,000 people with dementia in the UK, and that’s set to rise to over one million by 2025 .
+There are 900,000 people with dementia in the UK, and that’s projected to rise to 1.6 million by 20402.
 The condition is one of the biggest challenges that families with older relatives are likely to face, so it’s important to understand the signs:

 - Memory loss